LINDA WERTHEIMER, Host:

 STEVE INSKEEP, Host:

 But just blocks away, a lot less attention was being devoted to a conference featuring doctors and hospital administrators from around the country, people who actually have figured out how to provide higher quality health care for less money.
 NPR's Julie Rovner reports.

 JULIE ROVNER: The problem with the current state of the health care debate in Washington, says Don Berwick, is that it basically is only providing the public with two choices.

-Mr. DON BERWICK (Institute for Healthcare Improvement): Either we're going to do less, cut benefits, you know, make it harder for people to get care, put up new barriers, or spend more, find the revenue, tax the health insurance premiums.
+DON BERWICK: Either we're going to do less, cut benefits, you know, make it harder for people to get care, put up new barriers, or spend more, find the revenue, tax the health insurance premiums.

 ROVNER: Adds Berwick, who heads the Massachusetts-based Institute for Healthcare Improvement...